Novel Psychoactive Substances and the Cathinone Wave

 Germany has used its Neue-psychoaktive-Stoffe-Gesetz (NpSG, New Psychoactive Substances Act) since 2016 to implement a hybrid approach: a catch-all provision for substance classes (covering all N-phenethyl piperidines, for example, in one clause) allows rapid control without naming individual compounds.
 The NpSG is enforced by the BKA Forensic Science Institute (KT31 chemistry unit), which maintains a comprehensive NPS spectral library.

 The novel synthetic opioids (NSOs) that followed fentanyl analogues represent the most lethal segment of the NPS market.
-The nitazene (benzimidazole opioid) class, originally synthesised in the 1950s by Ciba-Geigy researchers, was never developed commercially because of extreme potency (isotonitazene estimated at 500 times the potency of morphine at the mu-opioid receptor), but the chemical literature describing their synthesis was accessible.
+The nitazene (benzimidazole opioid) class, originally synthesised in the 1950s by Ciba AG researchers, was never developed commercially because of extreme potency (isotonitazene estimated at 500 times the potency of morphine at the mu-opioid receptor), but the chemical literature describing their synthesis was accessible.
 Metonitazene and isotonitazene (ISO) appeared in European drug markets in 2019 and 2020, identified by the EMCDDA's EWS and by the Scottish Drug Forum toxicology network following overdose clusters.
 The US DEA identified isotonitazene in overdose-associated deaths in the United States from 2020, particularly in the Midwest.
-The DEA emergency-scheduled isotonitazene, metonitazene, and flunitrazene as Schedule I in April 2022.
+The DEA temporarily scheduled metonitazene, flunitrazene, and five other nitazenes as Schedule I in December 2021; isotonitazene had already been permanently placed in Schedule I in November 2021 following a temporary order from August 2020.

 The nitazene structural family continues to diversify.
 Etonitazene, butonitazene, and protonitazene followed ISO, each representing a small structural modification producing a compound not covered by the initial emergency scheduling.
+Their pharmacological profile as potent synthetic opioids contrasts sharply with the stimulant cathinones that define the rest of this topic, illustrating how the NPS problem cuts across all drug classes.
 Brorphine is a structurally distinct novel synthetic opioid (a piperidine, not a benzimidazole) identified in Canadian and US overdose deaths from 2020, representing yet another unrelated scaffold with mu-opioid receptor activity.

 The forensic identification challenge for nitazenes requires LC-MS/MS with current reference standards (Cayman Chemical, Cerilliant).
 The nitazenes are not detected by standard opioid immunoassays calibrated for morphine, oxycodone, and fentanyl, and standard opiate GC-MS methods do not include them.
 Post-mortem toxicology requires comprehensive screening with updated inclusion lists.
 The SOFT (Society of Forensic Toxicologists) and TIAFT (International Association of Forensic Toxicologists) both issued guidance notes on nitazene detection in 2021 to 2022.